Home/AI Agents/nanoclaw

 bash nanoclaw.sh

 nanoclaw.sh walks you from a fresh machine to a named agent you can message.
-It installs Node, pnpm, and Docker if missing, registers your Anthropic credential with OneCLI, builds the agent container, and pairs your first channel (Telegram, Discord, WhatsApp, or a local CLI).
+It installs Node, pnpm, and Docker if missing, registers your Anthropic credential with OneCLI, builds the agent container, and pairs your first channel (iMessage, Telegram, Discord, WhatsApp, or a local CLI).
 If a step fails, Claude Code is invoked automatically to diagnose and resume from where it broke.

 Migrating from NanoClaw v1?